 Contingent consideration incurred in a business combination is included as part of the acquisition price and recorded at a probability weighted assessment of the fair value as of the acquisition date, unless such contingent consideration include continued service conditions.
-The fair value of the contingent consideration is re-measured at each reporting period, with any adjustments in fair value recognized in earnings under general and administrative expenses.
+The fair value of the contingent consideration that is accounted for as a liability, is re-measured at each reporting period, with any adjustments in fair value recognized in earnings under general and administrative expenses.